Mike Aidoo

-Mike Aidoo (born 30 May 2005) is an Italian professional footballer who plays as a defender for club Pergolettese, on loan from Inter.
+Mike Aidoo (born 30 May 2005) is an Italian professional footballer who plays as a defender for club Inter Milan U23.

 Club career

 Early career

 Aidoo was born on 30 May 2005 in Italy to Ghanaian parents.

 As a youth, Aidoo first joined the Chievo academy before moving to Inter Milan's youth setup at the age of sixteen.

 Inter Milan

 On 19 December 2024, Aidoo made his professional debut, coming on as an 88th-minute substitute for Matteo Darmian in a 2–0 win against Udinese in the round of 16 of the Coppa Italia.

 Loan to Pergolettese

 On 9 August 2025, Aidoo joined Serie C club Pergolettese on a season-long loan.

 International career

 Born in Italy, Aidoo is of Ghanaian descent.
 He is an Italy youth international.
 He made two appearances while playing for the Italy national under-17 football team.

 Style of play

 Aidoo operates primarily as a right-back, but he is also capable of playing as a midfielder.
 Right-footed and known for his speed, he is praised for his versatility on the field.
 His playing style has drawn comparisons to Netherlands international Denzel Dumfries.